Svalorzen/AI-Toolbox/docs/TutorialMDPRL.md

 the agent obtains from the environment.
 An additional constraint that we want to impose is that we learn in in a way to maximize the reward we obtain during the learning process.
-In this way, the exploration done by the agent is indirectly directed at figuring out promising actions to perform, rather than simply trying to understand the problem fully, which would require much more time.
+In this way, the exploration done by the agent is indirectly encouraged to figure out promising actions to perform quickly, rather than trying to understand the problem fully, which would require much more time.

 There are many possible approaches to RL, and in this tutorial we focus on two: model-free learning, where the agent directly learns a value function to direct